 Note: Any undeclared Dangerous Good that is found during a search / scan of a package must be held for future inspection by Transport Canada.
 These items may or may not be returned to you at their discretion.

-When shipping dangerous goods (or travelling with dangerous goods) you must ensure the item is packaged and handled according to Transport Canada dangerous goods regulations.
+When shipping dangerous goods (or travelling with dangerous goods) you must ensure the item is made known to the shipper and packaged and handled according to Transport Canada dangerous goods regulations.